rjanicek/janicek-core-haxe/README.md

 * Functions are grouped into libraries using static classes.
 * Libraries are as pure as possible, no state or side effects.

+Tested on JavaScript, but should work with other platforms.

 See spec classes in test directory tree for examples of how to use the libraries.

 Make sure you run ``git submodule update --init`` to clone the dependent libraries.